Carole Highlands Gardens

 Our Mission

-The Gardens were planted in 2022 by a group of neighbors dedicated to habitat restoration through gardening.
-Everything you see in these gardens are native plants that play a role in our local ecosystem.
-Our mission: to learn from each other about sustainable gardening practices, while making our neighborhood more beautiful every year and building connections with each other.
+The Gardens were planted in 2022 by neighbors who wanted to support the environment through gardening.
+Everything you see in these gardens is a native plant that plays a role in our local ecosystem.
+Our mission: to learn from each other about native gardening practices, while making our neighborhood beautiful and building connections with each other.

-Along the way, we have been supported by the PG County Department of the Environment, the Neighborhood Design Center, and the Chesapeake Bay Trust.
-Starting in 2025 we formed an alliance with the Habitat Protection Program of the Prince George's Audubon Society, which offers free guidance in gardening with native plants to county residents.
+We have been supported by the PG County Department of the Environment, the Neighborhood Design Center, and the Chesapeake Bay Trust.
+Starting in 2025 we connected with the Habitat Protection Program of the PG Audubon Society, which offers free guidance in gardening with native plants to county residents.
 Visit www.pgaudubon.org/habitats for more information.

 because it's all connected